leokraft/QuickKey/README.md

 - light/darkmode
 - hotkey to open *QuickKey* search window

-all these options are available under the settings.
+Settings can be accessed by right-clicking the *QuickKey* tray icon and selecting *Settings*.

 ### Acknowledgement

-This application is written using the Qt 6.1.1 Open Source version under the GPLv3 License.
+This application is written using the **Qt 6.1.1** Open Source version under the GPLv3 License.